 Can I bring a stroller for my small child?

 Yes, however, only collapsible strollers are allowed, due to space constraints on our shuttle.
 All participants with strollers must load the shuttle bus at the Port of Astoria at 7:00 a.m. or 7:30 a.m. on race day, as not all of our shuttle buses are equipped with adequate storage for strollers.

-We contract with Eclectic Edge Racing, out of Eugene, to provide electronic chip timing for participants who pay the $5 chip timing upgrade fee.
-The chip is attached to the back of your bib, on a perforated tear tag.
+We contract with Eclectic Edge Racing, out of Eugene, to provide electronic chip timing for all of our paid participants.
+The chip is attached to the bottom of your bib, on a perforated tear tag.
 As soon as you cross the start line, your time starts!
 The chip records your finish time once you step across the finish line.
-We will have a line of volunteers at the finish line who will tear the chip off your bib.
+We will have a line of volunteers at the finish line who will take the perforated tear tag off your bib.
 In order to get accurate timing, you must wear your bib on your front and on your top layer of clothing.
 Chip timing doesn't mean you have to run or walk at a certain pace.
 Participants can run, jog, walk, skip, stroll, etc. Go at whatever pace works for you!